-HP calls their VR set-up the Mixed Reality Headset and Controllers ($209.99).
+HP calls their VR set-up the Mixed Reality Headset and Controllers (about $209).
 It’s new for 2018, is nearly identical to the Dell, and about $40 less.

 Other than the price, the biggest difference is the Dell is white, and the HP is black.
 These come with the same controllers, and use identical tech inside the headsets.